 Now every time you incur mileage for your business, you'll create a bill to that vendor.
 Enter the details of the trip (everything you're required to enter, as listed above) and the total number of miles or kilometres, and click Save.

-You can see here that all the details of the trip have been entered in the Description setting.
-The "item" being billed is Mileage, and the total kilometres, in this case, 17, is entered under Quantity.
+You can see here that all the details of the trip have been entered in the Notes and Description fields.
+The "item" being billed is Mileage, and the total miles, in this case, 26, is entered under Quantity.

 Be sure to mark the bill as paid from your Owner's Equity, Partner Loan, or Shareholder loan account by heading to Purchases > Bills > Record a Payment.